GoldenChrysus/ffxiv-ember-overlay/README.md

 4. Download ACTWebSocket and OverlayProc from [here](https://github.com/GoldenChrysus/ffxiv-ember-overlay/raw/master/act/ACTWebSocket.zip).
 5. Before unzipping the previous file, ensure it is unblocked by right-clicking the file, choosing "Properties," and clicking "Unblock" at the bottom of the "General" tab.
     - If the unblock option is not available at this stage, repeat this process for the ACTWebSocket.dll file after extracting in the next step.
-6. Extra the ZIP file to the location of your choosing.
+6. Extract the ZIP file to the location of your choosing.
 7. Within ACT, navigate to Plugins > Plugin Listing > Browse, and choose the ACTWebSocket.dll file from the extracted ZIP file.
 8. Navigate to Options > Show Startup Wizard, and follow the same process you used in step 1 to setup ACT.
 This will add the FFXIV_ACT_Plugin.dll that was removed in step 3.
 9. Navigate to Plugins > ACTWebSocket, and use the following configuration under "Start Options":